 Newcastle’s ever growing foodie revolution sees the city continue to produce some of the UK’s best and most innovative dishes, with Top 50 Gastropubs mainstay the Broad Chare one of several venues at the heart of all the noise.

 Found on the city’s Quayside, the Broad Chare is part of a former theatre box office and a traditional Victorian red-brick building typical of Newcastle’s industrial heritage.

 Surrounded by a buzz of activity in what’s become a local food and drink hub boasting significant areas of interest including the Baltic art gallery and the Sage concert venue, the Broad Chere has become a favourite for both local and destination diners.

-It prides itself on being a proper pub, with proper food and beer, so expect to find a bustling community hub full of cheer as well as a spot for a superb meal.
+The Michelin Bib Gourmand holder prides itself on being a proper pub, with good-quality, good-value, cooking and beer, so expect to find a bustling community hub full of cheer as well as a spot for a superb meal.

-Make no mistake, there is some serious skill on display from chef patron Terry Laybourne, who cut his teeth working across some of the country’s top restaurants and now owns several venues in Newcastle.
+Make no mistake, there are some serious skill on display from chef-patron Terry Laybourne, who cut his teeth working across some of the country’s top restaurants and now owns several venues in Newcastle.

-Beer-wise, the Broad Chare offers a strong range of local cask ales and liquid treats from further afield, as well as Guinness and St Mungo on tap.
-The pub also sells its delicious own-label brew, called ‘The Writer’s Block’, a delicious, dry-hopped pale ale.
+Beer-wise, the Broad Chare offers a range of local cask ales and liquid treats from further afield, as well as Guinness and St Mungo on tap.